-Joseph R. Coriaty focuses his practice on counseling and defending businesses and their insurers in a wide variety of claims from pre-lawsuit negotiation and evaluation through trial or alternative dispute resolution.
-He focuses on defending transportation companies who are alleged to have caused or contributed to catastrophic personal injury and/or property damage, and has experience defending clients that provide a range of services, including commercial cargo carriers and transportation providers.
+Joe has also represented transportation companies alleged to have contributed to catastrophic personal injury or property damage, and has defended clients who provide a range of services, including commercial cargo carriers and transportation providers.
 He has successfully defended matters involving claims for wrongful death and allegations of traumatic brain injury (TBI), soft tissue injuries, and orthopedic injuries.

 In addition, Joe has experience defending premises liability, general liability, insurance, and construction defect matters.
 His familiarity with the needs of his clients’ businesses enables him to work with his clients and the appropriate experts to consistently deliver efficient results, from receipt of a demand letter or complaint to closing of the file.